akeneo/transporteo/README.md

 If the 1.7 source PIM you will migrate from is installed remotely, you'll be asked to provide a *private SSH key* able to connect to this server.

-Moreover, if you migrate an _Enterprise Edition_, you'll be asked to provide a *private ssh key* able to download this edition located on the _Akeneo distribution server_.
-This *private ssh key* should match the one you have provided in the [Partners Portal](https://partners.akeneo.com/login).
+Moreover, if you migrate an _Enterprise Edition_, you'll be asked to provide a *private SSH key* able to download this edition located on the _Akeneo distribution server_.
+This *private SSH key* should match the one you have provided in the [Partners Portal](https://partners.akeneo.com/login).

 ## Installation